worapon888/Minimart/README.md

 Stripe webhooks may retry events multiple times.

-Webhook events are stored with a unique constraint (provider, eventId) to guarantee each event is processed only once.
+Webhook events are stored with a unique constraint:

+(provider, eventId)

+This guarantees each event is processed only once.

 Flash Sale Oversell Prevention